Illinois:

 Metra operates eleven routes from four downtown stations.
 It is time to convert Metra to Regional Rail so that more people can take more trips throughout the day.

-The South Shore operates frequent service to Michigan City, IN and five trains a day to South Bend.
-A big expansion program is adding more frequent trains on the mainline and build a new branch to Dyer.
+operates frequent service to Michigan City, IN and five trains a day to South Bend.
+A big expansion program is adding more frequent trains on the mainline and building a new branch to Dyer.

 Eight Inter-Regional routes radiate out from Chicago to the Coasts.
 These long neglected trains link small towns to big cities across the Midwest.